ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     .. note::
         Signatures on the Edwards 25519 curve were originally defined without domain separation.
 Later the Ed25519ctx and Ed25519ph variants were defined, both of which accept a context.
 However, a signature made with Ed25519ctx and an zero-length context is distinct from a signature made using the Ed25519.

-        As PureEdDSA does not support contexts, using PureEdDSA with a non-zero-length context on the 25519 curve is an error.
+        As `PSA_ALG_PURE_EDDSA` does not support contexts, using PureEdDSA with a non-zero-length context is an error.

     .. subsection:: Compatible key types

         | :code:`PSA_KEY_TYPE_ECC_KEY_PAIR(PSA_ECC_FAMILY_TWISTED_EDWARDS)`
         | :code:`PSA_KEY_TYPE_ECC_PUBLIC_KEY(PSA_ECC_FAMILY_TWISTED_EDWARDS)` (signature verification only)

-.. macro:: PSA_ALG_ED25519CTX
+.. macro:: PSA_ALG_EDDSA_CTX
     :definition: ((psa_algorithm_t) 0x06000A00)

     .. summary::
-        Edwards-curve digital signature algorithm with context, using the Edwards25519 curve.
+        Edwards-curve digital signature algorithm with context, using the Edwards25519 or Edwards448 curves.

         .. versionadded:: 1.4

     This signature algorithm can be used with both the message and message with context signature functions.
+They cannot be used to sign hashes.

-    This calculates the Ed25519ctx algorithm as specified in :RFC-title:`8032#5.1`, and requires an Edwards25519 curve key.
+    This calculates the algorithm as specified in :RFC-title:`8032#5.1`, and requires an Edwards25519 or Edwards448 curve key.
 The `psa_sign_message()` and `psa_verify_message()` functions use an zero-length context when computing or verifying signatures.

     To use a non-zero-length context, use the signature functions that accept a context parameter, such as :code:`psa_sign_message_with_context()` and :code:`psa_verify_message_with_context()`

     .. admonition:: Implementation note

-       Even if you supply an zero-length context, signatures created with Ed25519ctx are distinct from those created with PureEdDSA.
+       Even if you supply an zero-length context, signatures created with Edwards25519 keys and PSA_ALG_EDDSA_CTX are distinct from those created with the same key PureEdDSA.

     .. subsection:: Usage